oelarnes/spells/README.md

 #### parameters

-- columns: a list of string or `ColName` values to select as non-grouped columns.
-Valid `ColTypes` are `PICK_SUM`, `NAME_SUM`, `GAME_SUM`, `CARD_ATTR`, and `AGG`.
+- `columns`: a list of string or `ColName` values to select as non-grouped columns.
+Valid `ColTypes` are `PICK_SUM`, `NAME_SUM`, `GAME_SUM`, and `AGG`.
 Min/Max/Unique aggregations of non-numeric (or numeric) data types are not supported.
 If `None`, use a set of columns modeled on the commonly used values on 17Lands.com/card_data.

-- group_by: a list of string or `ColName` values to display as grouped columns.
+- `group_by`: a list of string or `ColName` values to display as grouped columns.
 Valid `ColTypes` are `GROUP_BY` and `CARD_ATTR`.
 By default, group by "name" (card name).
+For contextual card attrs, include in `group_by`, even when grouping by name.

-- filter_spec: a dictionary specifying a filter, using a small number of paradigms.
+- `filter_spec`: a dictionary specifying a filter, using a small number of paradigms.
 Columns used must be in each base view ("draft" and "game") that the `columns` and `group_by` columns depend on, so
 `AGG` and `CARD_ATTR` columns are not valid.
-Functions of card attributes in the base views can be filtered on, see the documentation for `expr` for details. `NAME_SUM` columns are also not supported.
+Functions of card attributes in the base views can be filtered on using `card_context`, see the documentation for `expr` for details. `NAME_SUM` columns are also not supported.
 Derived columns are supported.
 No filter is applied by default.
 Yes, I should rewrite it to use the mongo query language.
 The specification is best understood with examples:

     - `{'player_cohort': 'Top'}` "player_cohort" value equals "Top".
     - `{'lhs': 'player_cohort', 'op': 'in', 'rhs': ['Top', 'Middle']}` "player_cohort" value is either "Top" or "Middle".
 Supported values for `op` are `<`, `<=`, `>`, `>=`, `!=`, `=`, `in` and `nin`.
     - `{'$and': [{'lhs': 'draft_date', 'op': '>', 'rhs': datetime.date(2024, 10, 7)}, {'rank': 'Mythic'}]}` Drafts after October 7 by Mythic-ranked players.
 Supported values for query construction keys are `$and`, `$or`, and `$not`.

-- extensions: a dict of `spells.columns.ColSpec` objects, keyed by name, which are appended to the definitions built-in columns described below.
+- `extensions`: a dict of `spells.columns.ColSpec` objects, keyed by name, which are appended to the definitions built-in columns described below.

-- card_context: Typically a Polars DataFrame containing a `"name"` column with one row for each card name in the set, such that any usages of `card_context[name][key]` in column specs reference the column `key`.
+- `card_context`: Typically a Polars DataFrame containing a `"name"` column with one row for each card name in the set, such that any usages of `card_context[name][key]` in column specs reference the column `key`.
 Typically this will be the output of a call to `summon` requesting cards metrics like `GP_WR`.
 Can also be a dictionary having the necessary form for the same access pattern.

-- set_context: Typically, a dict of abitrary values to use in column definitions, for example, you could provide the quick draft release date and have a column that depended on that.
+- `set_context`: Typically, a dict of abitrary values to use in column definitions, for example, you could provide the quick draft release date and have a column that depended on that.
+You can also provide a one-row dataframe and access the column values.

-- read_cache/write_cache: Use the local file system to cache and retrieve aggregations to minimize expensive reads of the large datasets.
+- `read_cache`/`write_cache`: Use the local file system to cache and retrieve aggregations to minimize expensive reads of the large datasets.
 You shouldn't need to touch these arguments unless you are debugging.

 ### Enums